-Reminders to Investors:
+7. Reminders to Investors:

-Reminders to shareholders for claiming returned undelivered share certificates, unclaimed dividend and consequent transfer of shares, email registration/updations, are regularly communicated electronically as well in physical mode wherever required.
+Reminders to the shareholders are sent, inter alia, for claiming unclaimed dividend and consequent transfer of shares thereto, for registering their PAN, email, KYC & Nomination details etc., electronically as well as in physical mode on regular basis.